 FFO is defined as net cash from operating activities, adjusted for (i) changes in non-cash balances related to operations, (ii) dividends paid on preferred shares, and (iii) distributions to noncontrolling interest.
 Management believes that FFO is helpful as a supplemental measure of the Company's operating cash flows as it excludes timing-related fluctuations in non-cash operating working capital and cash flows not attributable to common shareholders.
-As such, FFO provides a consistent measure of the cash generating performance of the Company's assets.
+As such, management believes that FFO provides a consistent measure of the cash generating performance of the Company's assets.

-Year ended December 31 (millions of dollars) 2019 2018 Net cash from operating activities 1,719 1,604 Changes in non-cash balances related to operations (27) 50 Preferred share dividends (2) (9) Distributions to noncontrolling interest (9) (8) FFO 1,681 1,637
+Year ended December 31 (millions of dollars) 2020 2019 Net cash from operating activities 1,997 1,719 Changes in non-cash balances related to operations (159) (27) Preferred share dividends (2) Distributions to noncontrolling interest (2) (9) FFO 1.836 1.681